sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

     * notebook will print a nice html table
     * for command line, output returned by sqlite is a pretty good template
    * fn to update query data (see under instance field)
+    * first is table or tables
+    * second argument is a "where clause", such as 'vertices = 5', or '(vertices=5 and edges=8) or not (vertices < 9)'
+    * require primary key to be the same in each table? else, how to join?
     * inplace option
     * how to do a join?
    * vacuum